Published May 15, 2013

 — Feb.
 4, 2013: Arias takes the witness stand.
 She testifies for 18 days, telling jurors that Alexander was physically and emotionally abusive.
 She says he turned violent the day of his death, forcing her to fight for her life.
 She says she lied about it earlier because she planned to commit suicide.

-— March 14, 2013: A defense expert testifies that Arias suffers from post-traumatic stress disorder and amnesia, and says that's why Arias can't recall much from the day of the killing.
+— March 14, 2013: A defense expert testifies that Arias suffers from post-traumatic stress disorder and amnesia, explaining why Arias can't recall much from the day of the killing.
 Prosecutor Juan Martinez later questions the expert's evaluation process, saying Arias was still lying at the time about having killed Alexander.

 — March-April 2013: Another defense witness tells jurors Arias was abused by Alexander and suffered from battered woman's syndrome.
 A previous paper by the psychotherapist sparks a debate between her and Martinez over whether Snow White was an abused woman.
 Meanwhile, a prosecution expert maintains Arias has borderline personality disorder.